FlyersWeb/vagrant-docker-ansible/README.md

 README
 ======

-A vagrant shipped with a docker shipped with an ansible provisioning an nginx
+A vagrant shipped with a docker shipped with an ansible provisioning an nginx.

 Introduction
 ------------

-I've made a post on my blog about what would be my best development tool set to start a fresh development.
-I've made a try to explain what it would be if we mixed all that great relatively new stuff going on as of **vagrant** virtual machine, **docker** container system and **ansible** provisioning.
+I've made a post on my blog about what would be my best development environment to start a fresh project.
+I tried to explain that it would be a mix of all that great stuff pushing up as of **vagrant** virtual machine, **docker** container system and **ansible** provisioning.
+To know more about it, go check http://goo.gl/ZRudPl.

 Docker drawbacks
 ----------------